 |Query||A request from the client made to Apptus eSales that returns a result to, for example, a panel.|

-Apptus eSales is a cloud service that provides automated and contextual displays of products and content based on machine learning for an e-commerce site.
-It also includes web apps for system configuration and performance reviews.
+Apptus eSales Enterprise is a cloud service that provides automated and contextual displays of products and content based on machine learning for an e-commerce site.
+It also includes web apps for system configuration, performance reviews, and more.

 Visitor behaviour data is collected and analysed in the Apptus cloud.
 This data is used to present results based on the queries sent to the Apptus eSales Web API.
 The queries can be for search results, recommendations, autocomplete suggestions, and other data needed by a retailer's site.